FlexMeasures/flexmeasures/documentation/api/prosumer.rst

 Get prognosis
 -------------

-A Prosumer can query the |FLEXMEASURES_PLATFORM_NAME| web service for prognoses of its own meter data using the *getPrognosis* service.
+A Prosumer can query the FlexMeasures web service for prognoses of its own meter data using the *getPrognosis* service.

-.. autoflask:: flexmeasures.app:create()
+.. autoflask:: flexmeasures.app:create(env="documentation")
     :endpoints: flexmeasures_api_v1_1.get_prognosis

 .. _post_udi_event_prosumer: